Patent Attorneys Qualification

 - In order to enrol for the Patent Attorneys qualification, a stamped examination entry form must be lodged at the Patent Office Prior to 15th January of the year in which the examinations are to be written.

 - Late entries are accepted until 31st January only on good cause shown.

 Only candidates who qualify for the Patent Attorneys qualification in terms of at least one of the following criteria shall be entitled to enrol for the examinations:

-- a candidate in possession of any technical or scientific qualification, which in the opinion of the Board, is sufficient to enable the candidate to meet the requirements of the patent examinations; or
+- A candidate in possession of any technical or scientific qualification, which in the opinion of the Board, is sufficient to enable the candidate to meet the requirements of the patent examinations;

 Except with the permission of the Board, no candidate shall be allowed to enrol for more than four subjects in any one year.
 Except where the Board otherwise permits, a candidate shall have passed, or been exempted from all the subjects in Group 1 of regulation 9 before the candidate may enrol for subjects (e), (f) and (g) in regulation 9.

 Patent Attorneys qualification candidates will be required to have a certain level of competence in interpretation of drawings.
 Candidates who are not exempt will be required to attend a one-day workshop run by the course convenor of this subject.
 There will be no formal written examination for interpretation of drawings.
 At the end of the one-day workshop the convenor will test the level of competence of the candidate through a practical exercise.
 The course convenor may prescribe additional practical exercises for any candidate who is found, at the end of the one-day workshop, not to have the required level of competence.
 After the completion of such additional practical exercises, the candidate’s ability can again be tested by the convenor.